system76/docs/_articles/desktop-environment.md

 # KDE

 The KDE Plasma desktop environment is a familiar working environment and looks similar to windows.
 It is highly customizable and looks great.
-It is more heavy on system resources than other desktop environments, and isn't recommended for
+It is more heavy on system resources than other desktop environments, and isn't recommended for low power usage on laptops.

 ![KDE](/images/desktop-environment/KDE.png)